 Iceberg Ahead: Navigating Emotions in Relationships Without Crashing

-It’s a powerful agreement.
-But let’s be real—when your partner says they “can’t take it anymore” because you left one fork in the sink?
-That’s a hard pill to swallow without taking it personally.
+As Don Miguel Ruiz wisely wrote in *The Four Agreements*: “Don’t take anything personally” (Ruiz, 1997).
+It’s a powerful mindset, but let’s be real—when your partner says they “can’t take it anymore” because you left one fork in the sink, it’s tough to stay Zen.

 What to Do When Someone You Love Is Acting Out of Character